0x0f0f0f/680.studio/src/masterclass-description.md

+Nowadays, we are all spending a lot of time in front ouf our laptops and smartphones.

+**To learn something new, the last thing you need is more screen time**, watching video courses that leave you with even more screen fatigue.

 At **[680Hz Studios](https://680.studio)** we are offering in-depth, expert-led professional courses, that take place **in person** in **Berlin**.
 We want offer a refreshing alternative, where you can dive into hands-on learning with expert instructors who guide you in every step.